Multi-Modal Artificial Intelligence of Embryo Grading and Pregnancy Prediction in Assisted Reproductive Technology: A Review: Challenge and Future Work

 \subsection{Model generalization}

 Due to the differences in data acquisition equipment, scoring standards, and patient population characteristics between different laboratories, AI models often face the problem of performance degradation in the cross-institution deployment process, which exposes the limitations of insufficient generalization ability. \\ In order to improve the cross-domain adaptation ability of the model, the future should focus on the development of transfer learning \cite{126} and domain adaptation \cite{127} technology to realize the dynamic adjustment of model parameters or feature space.
 At the same time, as a collaborative training framework with local data, federated learning \cite{128} provides a feasible path for breaking data islands and realizing cross-institution model sharing.
+For example, Wang et al. \cite{fl} proposed a federated learning framework combined with an expectation maximization algorithm for image assessment of embryonic cleavage quality, which enhanced prediction accuracy while protecting privacy.